zastrowm/sdk-typescript/.github/agent-sops/task-implementer.sop.md

 - You MUST otherwise continue automatically after verifying test results
 - You MUST follow the Build Output Management practices defined in the Best Practices section

-#### 4.3 Review, Refactor, and Optimize
+#### 4.3 Review and Refactor Implementation

-If the implementation is complete, proceed with review of the implementation to identify opportunities for simplification or improvement.
+If the implementation is complete, proceed with a self-review of the implementation code to identify opportunities for simplification or improvement.

 **Constraints:**

-- You SHOULD review your own code according to the checklist items in [docs/TESTING.md](../../docs/TESTING.md).
-- You MAY reply to user review threads with a concise response
-  - You MUST keep your response to less than 3 sentences
 - You MUST check that all tasks are complete before proceeding
-  - if tests fail, you MUST identify the issue and implement a fix
+  - If tests fail, you MUST identify the issue and implement a fix
-  - if builds fail, you MUST identify the issue implement a fix
+  - If builds fail, you MUST identify the issue and implement a fix
-- You MUST prioritize readability and maintainability over clever optimizations
+- You MUST prioritize readability and maintainability
 - You MUST maintain test passing status throughout refactoring
+- You MUST look for opportunities to:
+  - Reduce code duplication
+  - Simplify complex logic
+  - Improve naming and clarity
+  - Remove unnecessary abstractions
-- You SHOULD make note of simplification in your progress notes
+- You SHOULD make note of simplifications in your progress notes
 - You SHOULD record significant refactorings in your progress notes
+- You MUST return to step 4.2 if refactoring reveals additional implementation needs

+#### 4.4 Review and Refactor Tests

+After reviewing the implementation, review the test code to ensure it follows established patterns and provides adequate coverage.

+**Constraints:**

+- You MUST review your test code according to the guidelines in [docs/TESTING.md](../../docs/TESTING.md).
+  - You SHOULD add a task to validate it conforms to that documents
+- You MUST verify tests conform to the testing documentation standards
+- You MUST verify tests are readable and maintainable
+- You SHOULD refactor tests that are overly complex or duplicative
+- You MUST return to step 4.1 if tests need significant restructuring

-#### 4.4 Validate Implementation
+#### 4.5 Validate Implementation

 If the implementation meets all requirements and follows established patterns, proceed with this step.
-Otherwise, return to step 4.2 to fix any issues.
+Otherwise, return to step 4.2, 4.3, or 4.4 to fix any issues.

 **Constraints:**